niallpaterson/create-factory-function/README.md

 ernie.makeNoise(); // Caw!
 ````

-The method can be flipped, allowing for partial application of the properties parameter:
+The parameters can be flipped, allowing for partial application of the properties parameter:

 ````JavaScript
 const curry = require('curry-function');